You'll Be Lifted Up by Rihanna's 2023 Golden Globes Look - E! Online

 Rihanna is work, work, work, work, working it at the 2023 Golden Globes.

-Rocking dramatic black gown with oversized sleeves, the singer, whose Black Panther: Wakanda Forever track "Lift Me Up" was nominated for Best Original Song, turned heads as she stepped out with A$AP Rocky at the Beverly Hilton in Los Angeles on Jan.
-10. Never one to shy away from shining bright like a diamond, Rihanna completed her look with a large diamond statement necklace and eye-catching earrings.
+Rocking dramatic black gown, the singer, whose Black Panther: Wakanda Forever track "Lift Me Up" was nominated for Best Original Song, turned heads as she stepped out with A$AP Rocky at the Beverly Hilton in Los Angeles on Jan.
+10. Never one to shy away from shining bright like a diamond, Rihanna completed her look with a large sparkling statement necklace and eye-catching earrings.
 (See the all the red carpet arrivals here.)

 This is Rihanna's first time at the Golden Globes as a nominee.
 When she learned her song—which she co-wrote with Tems, Ludwig Göransson and Ryan Coogler as a tribute to Chadwick Boseman—received a nod, the 34-year-old looked toward the heavens to give her gratitude and tweeted, "God be showin out!"